To break his aged father's neck,

 - In A Midsummer Night's Dream, a character says "And most dear actors, eat no onions nor garlic for we are to utter sweet breath."

 - In Hamlet, Hotspur uses garlic as an insult:

 - Villainous Glutton (though he's more of an Anti-Hero nowadays) Wario of Super Mario Bros. has a Trademark Favorite Food of garlic.
-He's prone to Toilet Humor and it's even stated that the reason he has Eternally Pearly-White Teeth because his garlic eating habits scare off bacteria.
+He's prone to Toilet Humour and it's even stated that the reason he has Eternally Pearly-White Teeth is that his garlic-eating habits scare off bacteria.

 - In Plants vs. Zombies, Garlic is apparently abhorrent enough to disgust even zombies.
 Zombies who took a bite of Garlic will make a disgusted face and move to other lanes afterwards.
 In the second game, Garlic's Plant Food ability is breathing a pungent smell that affects the entire lane.
 All zombies in the range will switch lanes.

-- Jackie Chan Adventures: Uncle's Trademark Favorite Food is garlic, which the rest of the Chan clan finds disgusting, especially that he tends to reek of garlic after eating so much of it.
+- Jackie Chan Adventures: Uncle's Trademark Favorite Food is garlic, which the rest of the Chan clan finds disgusting, especially since he tends to reek of garlic after eating so much of it.

-- During Shakespearean days, the "groundlings" (people who payed a cent to stand in the pit area of theatres) often snacked on garlic cloves.
-This caused the richer patrons to refer to them as "penny stinkers" and "garlic-mouthed stinkers".
+- During Shakespearean days, the "groundlings" (people who paid one penny to stand in the theatre's pit area) often snacked on garlic cloves.
+Richer patrons often called them "penny stinkers" and "garlic-mouthed stinkers."